Robert Jones (VC): Military achievements

-Jones was 21 years old, serving as a private in the 2nd Battalion, 24th Regiment of Foot (later The South Wales Borderers), British Army in the Anglo-Zulu War.
-At Rorke's Drift he and Pte.
-593 William Jones were posted in a room of the hospital facing the hill.
+Jones, aged 21, was serving as a private in the 2nd Battalion, 24th Regiment of Foot (later The South Wales Borderers) of the British Army during the Anglo-Zulu War.
+At the Battle of Rorke's Drift, he and Private 593 William Jones were stationed in a hospital room facing the hill.

-The two men kept up a steady fire against enormous odds.
-Then, while one worked to cut a hole through the partition into the next room, the other shot Zulu after Zulu through the loopholed walls, using his own and his comrade's rifle alternately as the barrels became too hot to hold from the incessant firing.
+Despite overwhelming odds, the two maintained a steady rate of fire.
+While one soldier worked to cut a hole through the partition into the adjoining room, the other continued to fire at advancing Zulu warriors through the loopholed walls, alternating between his own and his comrade’s rifle as the barrels became too hot from continuous use.

-By their combined efforts the two men carried six patients to safety through the broken partition.
+By their combined efforts, the two men carried six patients to safety through the broken partition.
 A seventh, Sgt.
-Maxfield, was delirious and refused to be helped.
+Maxfield was delirious and refused to be helped.
 When Robert Jones returned to take Maxfield to safety by force, he found him in his bed being stabbed by Zulus.
 Robert Jones suffered four assegai spear wounds, was struck by a bullet, and had minor burns.

 After the battle, General Sir Garnet Wolseley awarded Robert and William Jones the VC at Utrecht, Transvaal.